 How to Store Your Cup

-If you’re not re-inserting right after a cleaning, it’s best to safely storing your cup.
+If you’re not re-inserting right after cleansing your cup, it’s best to safely store it in away.

 We always recommend a light, breathable cotton bag, such as the bag included in the DivaCup packaging.
-Or, if you’ve lost yours, feel free to check out shopdiva where you can purchase a new pouch for storing your cup.
+Or, if you’ve lost yours, check out ShopDiva where you can purchase a new pouch for storing your cup.

 Stains suck, don’t they?